bnb-chain/greenfield/docs/modules/storage-management.md

 ```
 ### MsgRejectSealObject

-Used to reject seal object for sp.
+A storage provider may reject to seal an object if it refuses to, or it can not because of unexpect error.

 ```protobuf
 message MsgRejectSealObject {